kcaisley/kcaisley/pixel_fom.md

 Jitter can be measured in:

-1. Periodic Jitter $J_p$ : Just a histogram of signal peridos of a persistent period, measured often in persistence mode (trigger on one edge/peak of waveform, and then measure 'width' on the subsequent edge/peak)
+1. Periodic Jitter $J_p$ : Just a histogram of signal periods of a persistent period, measured often in persistence mode (trigger on one edge/peak of waveform, and then measure 'width' on the subsequent edge/peak)

 2. Cycle-to-Cycle $J_{c2c}$: First order difference of period jitter, which show dynamics from cycle-to-cycle, for a PLL, etc